seanroehnelt/GITvSVN/README.txt

 Key workflow disconnects when moving from SVN to Git
 -----------------------------------------------------

+Git confuses SCM users because Git uses much of the same terminology (checkout, add, commit, branch, tag).
+When using Git the very first thing people familiar with SCM's need to understand is these commands in Git are just plain named wrong.
+They do not map to SVN for example.

+2011-07-01
 Using SVN, a common workflow I've used over the years, to track down when/where a bug was introduced, is to use Filemerge.app by comparing trunk and with a branch or tag that is knows to not contain the bug.

 opendiff [SVN]/branches/known-branch-or-tag-without-bug/path/to/project/or/module_dir [SVN]/trunk/path/to/project/or/module_dir